There Goes My Baby (Trisha Yearwood song)

 "There Goes My Baby" is a song written by Annie Roboff and Arnie Roman, and recorded by American country music singer Trisha Yearwood.
-It was released in April 1998 as the lead single from her studio album, Where Your Road Leads.
+It was released in April 1998, by MCA Nashville, as the lead single from her seventh studio album, Where Your Road Leads (1998).
 The song was the first single in which Yearwood acted as a co-producer, along with Tony Brown.
 The entire album the song came from was also produced by Yearwood and Brown together.
+Its accompanying music video was directed by Randee St. Nicholas.

 Content

 The song is a ballad and tells the story of a woman who has just been dumped by her lover.
 She explains the lover loved her unselfishly and everyone knew how great of a man he was except herself.
 She realizes that she took the relationship for granted and refers to herself as a "fool" for doing so.
 In the chorus of the song, she explains how each night will be a lonely night and that his leaving is like the sun is falling out of the sky.